vermilion4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Group: read and execute permissions only
 - Other users: write and execute permissions only.
 ## 10-mirror\_permissions
 A script that sets the mode of the file hello the same as olleh’s mode.
+## 11-directories\_permissions
+A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files are be changed.